 - One-on-one, 15 to 20-minute informal consultations with staff from Counseling and Consultation Service (CCS)

-- No paperwork is needed (minimal demographic information will be gathered for the purpose of tracking our delivery of service).
+- No paperwork is needed ahead of time (minimal demographic information will be gathered for the purpose of tracking our delivery of service).

 - New insight and solutions to your problems and information about other resources on and off campus

 The clinicians below will typically be hosting Let’s Talk on the days indicated: